Material-Specific Guide

 • Allow the wheel to do the cutting - these materials are very hard

 Important: For case-hardened steels, cut perpendicular to the case to preserve the case-core interface.
-For through-hardened steels, standard cutting techniques apply, but use slower speeds due to high hardness.
+For through-hardened steels, standard cutting techniques apply with the harder bond blade noted above.

 Mounting